edinburghlivinglab/dds/pages/project_success.md

 sustainability is a large and complex issue that doesn't admit easy solutions, let alone in one semester.
-Although much of our education encourages us to find the right answer, making the transition to a more sustainable food system isn't that kind of problem&mdash;there is no right answer.
+Although much of our education encourages us to find the right answer, making the transition to a more sustainable food system isn't that kind of problem &mdash; there is no right answer.
 Instead, we are asking you do develop a design that could *potentially* make a difference on your chosen problem.